Skip to content

 Platforms like Oaky automate guest upselling across the entire stay, from pre-arrival offers to front-desk and in-room recommendations.
 Guestivo takes a broader approach, combining digital F&B ordering, late checkout requests, transfer bookings, and AI-powered guest communication into a single guest-facing portal.
 Nor1 (now part of Oracle) handles automated room upgrade offers.

 The point isn’t which platform you choose.
-It’s recognizing that a guest spending €120 on a room might spend an additional €20-40 on services if you make ordering easy and frictionless.
-Even if only half your guests use digital ordering, a 40-room hotel at 70% occupancy could add €100,000-200,000 in annual ancillary revenue.
-More on how digital upselling works in practice.
+It’s recognizing that a guest spending EUR 120 on a room might spend additional money on services if you make ordering easy and frictionless.
+Across published Oaky case studies, the ancillary lift on similar property profiles is meaningful enough to fund the upsell platform several times over.
+More on how digital upselling works in practice and on Oaky’s published case studies.

 The First 90 Days: What to Expect